smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 The tests I was reading and writing were too DRY and the meaning was being lost due to the heavy refactoring.
 DAMPer tests and following the AAA pattern would have been easier to follow and maintain.
-In this case tolerating more duplication so the tests make more sense on their own is justified.
+In this case tolerating more duplication so the tests make more sense is justified.
 Just don't let the duplication sneak into your production code.

 Your Turn